rapsoj/jitter-site/_articles/2022-02-28-energy-disadvantages.md

 image:
   path: /images/2022-02-28-energy-disadvantages/cover.png
   thumbnail: /images/2022-02-28-energy-disadvantages/thumbnail.png
-excerpt: "As nations around the world seek to adopt sustainable methods of energy production, determining which energy source is best suited to the task is crucial, as major investments made now will impact energy generation for several decades to come."
+excerpt: "As nations around the world seek to adopt sustainable methods of energy production, determining which energy source is best suited to the task is crucial as investments will impact energy generation for several decades to come."
 categories:
   - Energy
 tags: